 01 of 09

-Sew a Mouse Catnip Toy for Your Furry Friend
+Sew a Catnip Mouse Toy for Your Furry Feline

 Cats don't rely on realism for their toys, so you can use colorful felt to make this little mouse.
 But of course, you can use any colors you like!
 Just be sure to use quality felt so the toy lasts longer and stays safe for your kitty.